jexxa-projects/Jexxa/README.md

         JexxaMain jexxaMain = new JexxaMain("HelloJexxa");

         jexxaMain
-                //Connect a JMX adapter to an object in order to access its public methods via `jconsole` .bind(JMXAdapter.class).to(jexxaMain.getBoundedContext())
+                // Connect a JMX adapter to a business object.
+                // It allows to access the public methods of the business object via `jconsole` .bind(JMXAdapter.class).to(jexxaMain.getBoundedContext())

-                //Connect a REST adapter to an object in order to access its public methods via RMI over REST .bind(RESTfulRPCAdapter.class).to(jexxaMain.getBoundedContext())
+                // Connect a REST adapter to same business object.
+                // It allows to access the public methods of the business object via RMI over REST .bind(RESTfulRPCAdapter.class).to(jexxaMain.getBoundedContext())

                 //Start Jexxa and establish all connections
                 .start()

                 //Wait until shutdown is called by one of the following options:
                 // - Press CTRL-C
                 // - Use `jconsole` to connect to this application and invoke method shutdown
                 // - Use HTTP-post to URL: `http://localhost:7000/BoundedContext/shutdown`
                 //   (using curl: `curl -X POST http://localhost:7000/BoundedContext/shutdown`) .waitForShutdown()